eProsima/Integration-Service-docs/README.md

 # eProsima Integration Service
 ![http://www.eprosima.com](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcSd0PDlVz1U_7MgdTe0FRIWD0Jc9_YH-gGi0ZpLkr-qgCI6ZEoJZ5GBqQ)

-*eProsima Integration Service* is a library based on *Fast RTPS* for creating parameterized communication bridges between different systems, services and protocols.
+*eProsima Integration Service* (IS) is a library based on *Fast RTPS* for creating parameterized communication bridges between different systems, services and protocols.
 It is also able to perform transformations over the messages such as customized routing and mapping between input and output attributes or data modification.

 The main features of *Integration Service* are: